turabbxsl/ExamSystem/README.md

-# ExamSystem
+# Exam System

-ExamSystem is a backend-focused system built on .NET 10, designed to manage exams, courses, and student records.
+Exam System is a backend-focused system built on .NET 10, designed to manage exams, courses, and student records.
 The project follows Clean Architecture principles, ensuring a clear separation of concerns, high maintainability, and testability.

 ## Technology Stack